Tropical Storm Megi

-Tropical Storm Megi (/ko/), known in the Philippines as Tropical Storm Agaton, was a weak and rather short-lived but deadly tropical cyclone that impacted the Philippines in mid-April 2022.
+Tropical Storm Megi, (Note: The name Megi (Korean: 메기, [ˈme̞(ː)ɡi]) was contributed by South Korea and refers to the Amur catfish (Silurus asotus) in Korean.) known in the Philippines as Tropical Storm Agaton, (Note: The Japan Meteorological Agency (JMA) assigns names to typhoons in the western Pacific Ocean and north of the equator, as the Regional Specialized Meteorological Centre.
+PAGASA assigns local names to tropical cyclones in the Philippine Area of Responsibility.) was a weak and rather short-lived but deadly tropical cyclone that impacted the Philippines in mid-April 2022.
 The third tropical depression and second named storm of the 2022 Pacific typhoon season, Megi originated from an area of convection in the Philippine Sea.
 It slowly tracked northwestward into Leyte Gulf, where it remained almost stationary, gradually tracking eastward.
 The storm made two landfalls, one in Calicoan Island in Guiuan, and another in Basey, Samar.
 It continued to track southwestward and reentered the Philippine Sea before dissipating.

 Heavy rains and gales led to the sinking of two ships.
 Major landslides pushed mud over villages in Leyte, burying around 210 houses.
 As of April 29, the Philippines' National Disaster Risk Reduction and Management Council (NDRRMC) has reported 214 deaths, 132 missing, and 8 injured.
 The Department of Agriculture estimates worth ₱3,270,000,000 in agricultural damages, and the Department of Public Works and Highways estimates worth ₱1,450,000,000 in infrastructural damages, for a total of ₱ (US$).
 These currently differ from the damages reported by the NDRRMC, which remain at ₱ (US$).